404pnf/iyc_srt2csv-ass2csv/README.md

 This s a quick-and-dirty solution for a specific use caes.
 So lots of things are hardcoded and global variables all over the place.
 Yes, it's ugly.
 But it GTD!

-Also the following assumptions is made:
+Also the following assumptions are made:

 1. input files are encoded in utf-16le; please blame the translation group for this
 1. output files are encoded in utf-8 with BOM, because excel on windows need the BOM header to recognize that a csv file is encoded in utf-8; please blame Microsoft for this